ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for ios/Log System.md

 3. **Navigation:** informative messages that describes the navigations inside the server driven flow and possible errors may occur.
 4. **Form:** related to forms.

 It is possible to disable triggered log messages.
-Beagle will not call the Log's API, even if it is a pattern or customized.
+Beagle will not call the Log's API, even if it is default or customized.
 You will need to change the attribute `isLoggingEnabled` of`BeagleDependencies` to`false`.

 The log messages can be filtered using these categories names and the main package identifier of the application as a subsystems.